reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

     <a href="https://github.com/laravel/laravel">GitHub</a>
 </div>
 ```
+{% endraw %}

-Reload the home page and if you are logged in, you will see the 'Personal Home Page' link.
+Reload the home page and you will see the **Personal Home Page** link.
 Click on it to see the new page which displays your name and email address from Okta.

 That's how easy it is to create a new Laravel application with secure user authentication via Okta!

 You can find the completed project [on GitHub](https://github.com/oktadeveloper/okta-php-laravel-auth).

 ## Learn More About Laravel, Authentication, and Okta

-If you find any issues, please add a comment below, and we'll do our best to help.
-If you liked this tutorial, you should[follow us on Twitter](https://twitter.com/oktadev).
-Follow us on [YouTube](https://www.youtube.com/c/oktadev) to find our screencasts and other videos.

 If you are interested in other Laravel tutorials that build a single-page application and use Okta for authentication, check out this series and build an example application with an Angular, React, or Vue frontend: